-For those who help to pay medical bills, may qualify for free or discounted prescription drugs.
-Harvoni has a 96 – 99% cure rate got Hepatitis C, after 12 weeks of therapy.
-Talk to your physician to see if you qualify for the treatment and if you are they will put in the application for you.
+Those who help to pay medical bills may qualify for free or discounted prescription drugs.
+Harvoni has a 96 – 99% cure rate got Hepatitis C after 12 weeks of therapy.
+Talk to your physician to see if you qualify for the treatment and if you are.
+They will put in the application for you.

-You can also go to the link below, to download an application.
-If you have insurance, you doctors can negotiate with your insurance company to get approval.
-If you help to pay medical bills to contact the hospital about sliding fee scale which will pay for up to % free.
-You may have to pay for radiology fees like reading sonograms, ex-rays etc.
+You can also go to the link below to download an application.
+If you have insurance, your doctors can negotiate with your insurance company to get approval if you help pay medical bills to contact the hospital about the sliding fee scale, which will pay up to % free.
+You may have to pay for radiology fees like reading sonograms, ex-rays, etc.

 Other Prescription Assistance Programs